opensearch-project/sql/docs/experiment/ppl/general/identifiers.rst

 1. Identifiers of reserved key word name
 2. Identifiers with dot ``.`` present: similarly as ``-`` in index name to include date information, it is required to be quoted so parser can differentiate it from identifier with qualifiers.
-3. Identifiers with other special character: Elasticsearch has its own rule which allows more special character, for example Unicode character is supported in index name.
+3. Identifiers with other special character: OpenSearch has its own rule which allows more special character, for example Unicode character is supported in index name.

 Examples
 --------